Introduction to DocumentDB: A NoSQL JSON Database

 Azure DocumentDB manages data through well-defined database resources.
-These resources are replicated for high availability and uniquely addressable by their logical URI.
+These resources are replicated for high availability and are uniquely addressable by their logical URI.
 DocumentDB offers a simple HTTP based RESTful programming model for all resources.

 The DocumentDB database account is a unique namespace that gives you access to Azure DocumentDB.
-Before you can create a database account, you must have an Azure subscription, which is a plan that gives you access to a variety of Azure services.
+Before you can create a database account, you must have an Azure subscription, which gives you access to a variety of Azure services.

-All resources within Azure DocumentDB are modeled and stored as JSON documents.
-Resources are managed as items, which are JSON documents containing metadata and as feeds which are collections of items.
+All resources within DocumentDB are modeled and stored as JSON documents.
+Resources are managed as items, which are JSON documents containing metadata, and as feeds which are collections of items.
 Sets of items are contained within their respective feeds.

-The image below shows the relationships between the Azure DocumentDB resources:
+The image below shows the relationships between the DocumentDB resources:

 A database account consists of a set of databases, each containing multiple collections, each of which can contain stored procedures, triggers, UDFs, documents, and related attachments.
 A database also has associated users, each with a set of permissions to access various other collections, stored procedures, triggers, UDFs, documents, or attachments.
 While databases, users, permissions, and collections are system-defined resources with well-known schemas - documents, stored procedures, triggers, UDFs, and attachments contain arbitrary, user defined JSON content.

-Azure DocumentDB exposes resources via a REST API that can be called by any language capable of making HTTP/HTTPS requests.
-Additionally, Azure DocumentDB offers programming libraries for several popular languages.
+Azure DocumentDB exposes resources through a REST API that can be called by any language capable of making HTTP/HTTPS requests.
+Additionally, DocumentDB offers programming libraries for several popular languages.
 These libraries simplify many aspects of working with Azure DocumentDB by handling details such as address caching, exception management, automatic retries and so forth.
 Libraries are currently available for the following languages and platforms, with others on the way: